Xander136/CS50x_2023/project/README.md

 sales force

 - What features will it have?<br>
+Display in a list the terms in English and Japanese search function

 - How will it be executed?<br>
 - What new skills will you need to acquire?<br>